devsh0/HelloMachine/README.md

 $ uname -a
 Linux ubuntu-amd64 6.12.5-orbstack-00287-gf8da5d508983 # ...
 ```
-I am testing this on guest Ubuntu running on OrbStack.
-Host is Apple Silicon Mac.

-* The code uses APIs only available in Java 23, though with some changes you can get it to work
+* The code uses APIs only available in Java 23+, though with some changes you can get it to work
   on Java 21 as well.
 ```shell
 $ java -version